jmticonap/api-product/README.md

 ## Using end-points
 - ### Category:
     ##### /api/category/ [GET]
-    Returns a page with 20 results for default but wee can use path query "?offset=5&limit=5" to customize the result and get the information paginated.
+    Returns a page with 20 results for default but we can use path query "?offset=5&limit=5" to customize the result and get the information paginated.
     ```json
     {
 	"count": 10,